nimshav/EthnoComm-Repository/README.md

       <p><h4>Guide for Contributours who don't Know how to Use Git</h4></p>
       <p>At this preliminary point, please send me a zipped folder with the following files:</p>
       <p>1.
 A pdf file of your content, formatted as shown above.</p>
       <p>2.
-A txt file that contains the publication's reference, in the html format described above if possible.</p>
+A txt file that contains the publication's reference in the html format described above (if possible).</p>
       <p><b>A more complete guide that explains how to report on and fix issues directly on Github, as well as to contribute code to the project will be published in the near future.</b><p>
     </body>
 </html>